 - We don’t want any waste, anywhere.

-Our CSR strategy concentrates on four strategic priorities:
+Our CR strategy concentrates on four strategic priorities:

 Sustainability – addressing issues including climate change, carbon pricing, and the environmental impacts of our direct operations.

 Responsibility – looking at the responsible consumption of wine/alcohol and the health, safety and workplace issues within our own operations, including those impacting our supply chain and communities.

 Governance – oversight of our CSR programs and how we engage our business and external stakeholders; and compliance with applicable environmental and social regulations.

 Commercial – leveraging the commercial and brand value our CSR programs can deliver, and the environmental and ethical practices of our suppliers and commercial partners.